ROCm/rocm-install-on-linux/docs/how-to/prerequisites.rst

         2. Enable the CodeReady Linux Builder repository.

-            To be able to enable crb, maybe you need to install ``dnf-plugin-config-manager`` first.
+            In order to enable CRB, you may need to install ``dnf-plugin-config-manager`` first.

            .. code-block:: shell